 Recall from previous slides the everyday process that 1) life events happen, 2) you form YOUR interpretations as to what the events mean, 3) YOUR emotions get experienced, and then 4) there is a behavior of some kind (words, actions, etc.) that may or may not be)wise/effective.
-Without being training in these skill areas, chances are very good that your behavior will often be unwise/ineffective and not produce a desirable outcome.
+Without being training in these skill areas, the chances are excellent that your behaviour will often be unwise/ineffective and not produce a desirable outcome.

-It can be VERY HARD to realize and take full responsibility for this 1,2,3,4 reality of BPD, and that is why people have a tendency to blame others for their feelings and frequently be in conflict with others… uttering such things as “YOU MADE ME FEEL THIS WAY” or “HOW DARE YOU!”.
-If you are suffering with Borderline Personality Disorder (BPD), then this tendency to blame others can remain extremely strong because the emotional experience (and ongoing need to manage emotion) for someone with BPD is usually much “bigger and stronger” than the average person.
+It can be VERY HARD to realize and take full responsibility for this 1,2,3,4 reality of BPD, and that is why people tend to blame others for their feelings and frequently be in conflict with others… uttering such things as “YOU MADE ME FEEL THIS WAY” or “HOW DARE YOU!”.
+If you are suffering from Borderline Personality Disorder (BPD), then this tendency to blame others can remain extremely strong because the emotional experience (and the ongoing need to manage emotion) for someone with BPD is usually much “bigger and stronger” than the average person.

 And what happens if you’ve got two (or more) people who have no idea what’s happening or how to take care of these perceptual/emotional issues?
 You guessed it… loads and loads of drama!
 Then eventually when people have experienced these perceptual/emotional difficulties repeatedly with each other, they may resort to “solutions” like punishment or avoidance and usually break relationships more than were broken before.